Sumit-Saurabh98/ncssr/README.md

 # Physio Assignment.

 ## **note:-
-I have a backend to handle the API response during lOGIN.
+I created a backend to handle the API response during Login.
 The API provided in Assignment was giving the cors error.<br/>

 ## There are three components 1.)
 Login 2.)
 Dashboard  2.)
 Header <br/>